jidongxiao/CSCI1200-DataStructures/labs/01_getting_started/README.md

 end of the queue for the next checkpoint.
 Class ends 10 minutes before the hour and no checkpoints may be earned after this time.

-{\em IMPORTANT NOTE: No phones, no email, no texting, no social media, no web surfing, no game-playing, no distraction!
+*IMPORTANT NOTE: No phones, no email, no texting, no social media, no web surfing, no game-playing, no distraction!
 With the exception of downloading lab files provided by the instructor at the start of lab, and occasional use of online C++ reference material (e.g., to